soumyadipcsis/SamaTulyata4PLC/README.md

 # Experimentation
  For our experiemntation, we translate TCL code to Petri net and SFC to Petri net model.
 Our Equivalece checker is Petri net based equivalence checker.
-SamaTulyata4PLC is integrated with the OpenPLC/ CBM tool.
-So the verification time includes the OplenPLC/CBM initial set up time.
+SamaTulyata4PLC is integrated with the *CBM* tool.
+So the verification time includes the *CBM* initial set up time.
 For each benchmark, the initial setup of the tool is performed.
  Overall verification time including OpenPLC/CBM initialization time which takes 10-20 sec for large benchmarks.
  On the other hand, for small benchmarks its carried out within a second.
 One can experiment with the tool in isolation.
  The overall verification time is in microseceond range.

- In every initialization phase of CBM / OpenPLC variable creation table time is generated first  which is one
+ In every initialization phase of *CBM* variable creation table time is generated first  which is one
  of the input of equivalence checker.
 The benchmark file  contains all TCL files for experimentation.
  The Tool demo video is also avaibale.
-In first line of experiment, the experimental time is taken with the version of tool which is integrated with  OpenPLC/ CBM.
+In first line of experiment, the experimental time is taken with the version of tool which is integrated with  *CBM*.

  # Benchmarks
  Currently our benchmark directory contains 84 TCL code.
 80 benchmarks we have taken from [OSCAT](https://www.oscat.de) repo.